roelfjan/object-fit-cover/README.md

 Covering an area with an image can be done with `background-size: cover`, but adding responsive image behaviour can be a pain with custom data-attributes or image-source references in CSS.

 The cover effect together with responsive image behaviour can be done native in modern browsers (no javascript needed!) with the [CSS property `object-fit`](https://developer.mozilla.org/nl/docs/Web/CSS/object-fit) ([support](http://caniuse.com/#search=object-fit)) combined with the `<img> (with srcset)` ([support](http://caniuse.com/#search=srcset)) or `<picture>` ([support](http://caniuse.com/#search=picture)) element.
-ObjectFitCover adds a background-image fallback for browsers not supporting the CSS property `object-fit: cover`.
+ObjectFitCover adds a background-image fallback for browsers not supporting CSS property `object-fit: cover`.
 This polyfill works together with [Picturefill](https://github.com/scottjehl/picturefill), a polyfill for responsive image behaviour with `<picture>`, srcset, sizes and more.

 ## Usage

 ### 1. Include ObjectFitCover
 Preferably inline (1.17kb, 0.5kb gzipped) in the `head` section before the stylesheets.
-This to have the best render performance.
+This to avoid flashes and have the best render performance.
 [Copy the source from here]()

 ```html